Raks-Javac/architect_flutter_network_services/README.md

-a flutter project demonstrating a couple of tips on how to make a layer by feature project the right way
+a flutter project demonstrates project stucture which helps in medium to large apps